 Thanks to Glen Barber for this article, which was my primary source of information.

 There are a lot of perfectly good Macs out there that have been rendered obsolete by Apple, since the latest versions of OS X will not install on them.
 While security is not as big a concern for OS X users as it is with Windows, it's still not a good idea to browse the web using an OS that's no longer receiving security updates.

 Running an open source OS such as one of the many BSD or Linux distributions can breathe new life into your older Mac.

-Below are instructions I've used with success to install FreeBSD 10.2 alongside OS X. Installing FreeBSD as the sole operating system is more challenging, since you may need a boot manager such as rEFIt that resides on the OS X partition.
+Below are instructions I've used with success to install FreeBSD 10.2 through 11.2 alongside OS X on a mid-2007 iMac.
+Installing FreeBSD as the sole operating system is more challenging, since you may need a boot manager such as rEFIt that resides on the OS X partition.

 Basic installation of FreeBSD onto a partition alongside OS X is a snap.
-The tricky parts are getting the partition created in the first place and then getting Mac to boot it.
+The tricky parts are getting the partition created in the first place and then getting the Mac EFI firmware to boot it.

 I've had mixed results getting Boot Camp to recognize a FreeBSD partition.
 It works on my 2007 MacBook Pro, but not on my 2007 iMac.

 To use rEFIt, just install following the instructions at the rEFIt link above.
 To activate it, you must then run the following command from a Terminal window: